 Summary

-As we have seen, ALTER TABLE is typically the more efficient method.
-However, we must consider that the number of IOs can increase drastically if there is a ready-filled NO RANGE partition and masses of rows are moved.
+The ALTER TABLE method is generally more efficient.
+Still, it’s important to note that the number of IOs can significantly increase if there is a pre-populated NO RANGE partition and many rows need to be moved.

 Thanks Roland.